 - Kettlebell Swing

-Think of the swing as an explosive standing version of the barbell hip thrust, building strength and power in the hips which transfers over to a variety of other movements including both the squat and deadlift.
-It’s also a great movement for completing a high amount of reps with as you can really build up speed and momentum, hence why it’s so often included in HIIT routines.
+Think of the swing as an explosive standing version of the barbell hip thrust, building strength, and power in the hips which transfers over to a variety of other movements including both the squat and deadlift.
+It’s also a great movement for completing a high amount of reps as you can build up speed and momentum, hence why it’s so often included in HIIT routines.